Youth Writing Contest

 - Entries will not be returned, so please keep a copy of your work for yourself.

-- This contest is not open to employees of the Surrey Public Library and their immediate family.
+- This contest is not open to employees of Surrey Libraries and their immediate family.

 - By entering the contest, you consent to having your name and work published in print and online.
 We are unable to make winning entries anonymous.